errbotio/err-backend-slackv3/README.md

 This backend has been developed to support both the Slack Events and Real Time Messaging APIs using the latest SDK from Slack.

 The backend has been made available outside the core errbot project to allow development and user feedback to happen on independent release cycles.

-It is the hope and intention of the authors that this backend will eventually be incorporated as part of the official errbot project.

 ## Connection Methods